 Open source

-No marketing gymnastics.
-Here's exactly what you get in each — so you can make the right call for your team.
+Three ways to run Radar.
+No marketing gymnastics - here's exactly what you get with each path so you can make the right call for your team.

 Install locally